silky/silky.github.com/src/posts/2018-07-25-ethics-of-AI.md

 enforcing them in their organisation.

 So, my new rule of thumb for this ethics-related AI stuff will be: Can I meet with some of the people that will be affected?
-What are there thoughts?
+What are their thoughts?
 What problems are they working through and what are they interested in?

 As always, I'm interested in your thoughts on the matter!